jojobear13/shinpokered/README.md

 #Patch Info
 -----------
 BPS patches are provided for entry into your preferred emulator, patching tool, or other accessory that supports the BPS format.
-Download and enter a patch which corresponds to the ROM of which you own a lawful copy.
+Download and apply a patch which corresponds to the ROM of which you own a lawful copy.
 - **Red patches (Shin Pokemon Red, Red_origback, and Red-JP) are intended for USA Red.**
   - File/ROM SHA-1: EA9BCAE617FDF159B045185467AE58B2E4A48B9A
   - File/ROM CRC32: 9F7FDD53